Create fast and accurate building and land use classification algorithms

 Commands like these can be used to get a directory listing

-The Provisional scoring mechanism and leaderboard will be released.
-Provisional scores will be posted to the challenge leaderboard, and participants will have the opportunity to retune their algorithms to increase accuracy.
 All participants will have access to IBM Watson and IBM Bluemix for 90 days during the challenge (though these are not required and we welcome all types of solutions for the challenge).
-The top 10 participants will have access to AWS cloud computing resources for 10 days during this phase.
+Top competitors will periodically receive access to AWS cloud computing resources to improve their algorithms, more information can be found in the TopCoder forums.

 The challenge winners will be invited to present their solutions to IARPA and other key leaders in the Government at a workshop in Washington, DC, and cash awards will be distributed to winners.
 Final public communication about winners will take place during this day-long workshop.